 Business Benefits

-Why Should I Consult With a Financial Advisor in Irvine, CA to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Irvine, CA to Assist With My Small Business Retirement Plan?

-Creating small business retirement plans is not the same thing as setting up a personal account at your local Irvine, CA bank.
-While the federal government does not currently obligate any company to offer retirement savings options to workers, some states require employers of a certain size to have a retirement plan.
-Irvine, CA retirement consultants that have spent years helping business owners set up retirement plans are usually needed to not only ensure you and your employees get the most out of your plan, but that you abide by evolving tax and business laws.
+Opening small business retirement plans is not the same thing as setting up a personal account at your local Irvine, CA bank.
+While the federal government does not currently obligate any company to offer a retirement plan to employees, certain states require employers with a certain number of employees to offer access to a retirement plan.
+Irvine, CA retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only make sure the plan is right for you, but that you abide by ever-changing tax and business laws.

 As your Irvine, CA retirement plan consultants for your small business, our financial planners will:

-• Help you decide the best plan for you, and the right custodian to hold plan assets
+- Help you choose the best plan for you, and which financial institution should hold the assets

-• Assist you in establishing your plan, including adopting a written plan, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and implementing a record keeping system
+- Assist you in establishing your plan, including adopting a written plan, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and creating a record keeping system

-• Help educate your employees on your plan, its benefits, and how they can use it as a component to their ongoing financial success
+- Help educate your employees on your plan, its benefits, and how they can use it as a important aspect of their ongoing financial success

-Correct Capital's Irvine, CA financial planners are fiduciary advisors, meaning we are legally and ethically bound to only offer advice based on what we believe is in your best interest.
-We work for you, and not our own firm.
-Request a meeting with a member of our advisor team today.
+Correct Capital's Irvine, CA advisors hold ourselves to the fiduciary standard, meaning we are obligated, by law and by regulatory oversight to only offer advice based on what we believe is in your best interest.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
+Schedule a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans